radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-NEEDXRD-5.md

 ## Using THORSwap to buy XRD with crypto

-**If you’ve already got some crypto**, THORSwap is a bridge that makes it very easy to buy enough XRD so you can do transactions on your RadQuest journey.
+**THORSwap** is a bridge that makes it very easy to use crypto to buy enough XRD so you can do transactions on your RadQuest journey.

 THORSwap supports lots of crypto assets like **BTC**, **ETH**, **USDC** and more.